kmsmith137/ch_frb_l1/MANUAL.md

     I find that this is actually convenient for debugging, but for production we need to carefully enumerate corner cases and make sure that the L1 server recovers sensibly.

-    Another nuisance issue: after starting a production-scale L1 server instance, you'll need to wait ~60 seconds before sending packets, or it may crash!
-    (This is to give the L1 server enough time to do all of its initial memory allocation.)

   - The code is in a "pre-alpha" state, and serious testing will probably uncover bugs!